henrystoldt/FvCFD.jl/README.md

   title="MAPLEAF" height=225 style="padding-right: 10px;"/>

 JuliaCFD is a simple explicit compressible Euler solver for 3D unstructured polyhedral meshes written in the Julia programming language.
-JuliaCFD is compatible with OpenFOAM meshes and outputs .vtu files which can be viewed with most post processing software (ex.
-Paraview).
 The code is compact enough to be read fully by individual users/developers (<2000 lines) and makes for an excellent hands-on introduction to CFD.
-This code was originally created as a final project for a graduate numerical methods class, and would make for a good starting point for additional projects or low-overhead numerical research.
+This code was originally created as a final project for a graduate numerical methods class, and would be a good starting point for additional projects or low-overhead numerical research.

+### Basics:
+Mesh format: OpenFOAM
+Output format: .vtu + restart files
+Convective schemes: JST & MUSCL+Roe
+Time discretization (transient): Explicit Runge-Kutta orders 1-4
+Time discretization (steady-state): Explicit first-order Euler local time stepping

 Ongoing projects include the implementation of adaptive meshing and implicit time stepping.
 Contributions are welcome.
-In terms of numerics, JuliaCFD uses the JST or Roe/MUSCL second-order convective schemes and explicit local/global Runge-Kutta time stepping of up to fourth order.

 Have a look at or run runSolver.jl to get started!

 ## Install